SUEPPhysics/SUEPCoffea_dask/dask/README.md

 The fastjet package is already included in the relevant singularity image and it's not required to install it in the local environment

 Coffea-casa is a JupyterHub based analysis-facility hosted at Nebraska.
-For more information and setup instuctions see https://coffea-casa.readthedocs.io/en/latest/cc_user.html
+For more information and setup instructions see https://coffea-casa.readthedocs.io/en/latest/cc_user.html

 After setting up and checking out this repository (either via the online terminal or git widget utility run with